-Whenever you are making the case for less or more contact, stress the ways in which this is what is best for your children rather than what is most convenient to you.
+Whenever you are making the case for more or less contact, stress the ways in which this is what is best for your children rather than what is most convenient to you.
 You must show that their needs and wellbeing are your first concern.

-If you are in dispute with the father about him having contact with your child, make notes on every contact visit e.g. if he arrived on time, and how the child was when she/he returned e.g. clean, fed, happy, distressed, crying, scared .
-Note how the child/ren behaved before and after and what they said about the visit.
+If you are in dispute with the father about him having contact with your children, make notes on every contact visit, e.g. if he arrived on time, and how the children were when they returned – clean, fed, happy, distressed, crying, scared . . .
+Note how the children behaved before and after, and what they said about the visit.

-If you are worried that the father might take the children out of the country or even away from your care you can apply for a Prohibited Steps Order .
+If you are worried that the father might take the children out of the country or away from your care, you can apply for a Prohibited Steps Order .